apache/fury/docs/protocols/xlang_object_graph_spec.md

 ### Type ID

-All internal data types are expressed using unsigned ID `-64~-1`.
+All internal data types are expressed using a ID in range `-64~-1`.
 Users can use `0~32703` for representing their types.
-At runtime, all type ids are added by `64`, represented and encoded as an unsigned int.
+At runtime, all type ids are added by `64`, and then encoded as an unsigned varint.

 ### Type mapping